micimize/polypacker/README.md

 # Polypacker
-context-driven js distribution tool for multiple environments, built with webpack.
+### Universal javascript build and distribution tool built on top of webpack
 You might consider using polypacker over vanilla webpack if:
 * You dislike the fork and forget boilerplate pattern
 * You don't want to manage your own webpack configuration